Chronicle Release

 The changes introduced in the Chronicle release are detailed in the sections below, outlining the removal of specific restrictions and requirements within the Bitcoin protocol to allow for greater flexibility and configurability for node operators.

-The restrictions desrbied below will be removed from the protocol.
-However, to allow users, applications, and developers the opportunity to remain unaffected by any of the changes coming in the Chronicle release in light of possible malleability issues, the BSV Blockchain will continue to support transactions signed using the BIP143 Transaction Digest Algorithm.
-If a transaction is signed using the SIGHASH_FORKID SIGHASH flag, then the node will utilize the BIP143 Transaction Digest Algorithm when taking the preimage during execution of signature verification opcodes (ex.
+The restrictions described below will be removed by default.
+If you wish to maintain these restrictions within your own transactions you need only ensure that each input is signed with the sighash fork id set.
+The nodes will continue to support transactions signed using the BIP143 Transaction Digest Algorithm.
+If a transaction is signed using the SIGHASH_FORKID flag set, then the node will utilize the BIP143 Transaction Digest Algorithm when taking the preimage during execution of signature verification opcodes (ex.
 OP_CHECKSIG).

 SIGHASH_FORKID